j04kh/avweather/README.md

 ## Features

-Search airports by ICAO code, you can check METAR, TAF and Aiport info.
+* Search airports by ICAO code, you can check METAR, TAF and Aiport info.
-You can view the airport location on Maps by taping on the upper right maps icon.
+* View the airport location on Maps by taping on the upper right maps icon.
-You can see a list of nearby airports taping on the button 'Nearby Airports'.
+* See a list of nearby airports taping on the button 'Nearby Airports'.

 ## How To Use
 You can view a live demo [here](https://j04kh.github.io/avweather/).